Mijke Roelfsema: Club career

 In 2014, she began training with the ADO Den Haag first team while a member of the youth program, making her debut in 2015.

 During her time at college, she also briefly played with Calgary Foothills WFC in United Women's Soccer.

 In the summer of 2022, Roelfsema signed with Cypriot First Division club Apollon Ladies.

 In August 2023, she signed with Danish Women's League club AaB Fodbold.

 In July 2024, she signed with League of Ireland Women's Premier Division club Treaty United.
 In November 2024, she departed the club.

 In December 2024, she signed with Canadian Northern Super League club Calgary Wild.
-On April 16, 2025, she started in the league's inaugural game, a 1-0 defeat to Vancouver Rise FC.
+On 16 April 2025, she started in the league's inaugural game, a 1–0 defeat to Vancouver Rise FC.

+On 21 January 2026, Roelfsema was announced at FC Nantes on a six-month contract, with the option of an additional year.
+At the end of June 2026, she departed the club, upon the expiry of her contract expired.

+In July 2026, Roelfsema joined Scottish Women's Premier League club Rangers on a two-year contract.

 International career

 In March 2015, Roelfsema was called up to the Netherlands U17 team for a training camp and played her first match against Germany U17 in a friendly, before being called up for Euro U17 qualifying matches the following month.